whitneyburton/portfolios/students/1610-back/ethan-bennett/ethan_mod_two_portfolio.markdown

 #### Cold Outreach

 This one was immediately useful to me, as well.
-I've always felt like I'm pretty good at talking people into hiring me, but the process of getting in touch with the right people, getting the attention of a good company, and moving from being a resume in a stack to having a face-to-face conversation have been intimidating.
+I've always felt like I'm pretty good at interviewing, but the process of getting in touch with the right people, and somehow becoming more than just a resume in a stack on their desk, has been difficult.
 Now that I've got some experience, I feel like I'm capable of getting my foot in the door somewhere I really want to be.

 #### Networking